 Rice is a staple ingredient in an endless array of recipes and it's found in millions of pantries around the world, but not all types are created equal — and with so many varieties available on store shelves today, it can be a little confusing about how to decipher which variety of the grain is best.

 Eating brown rice, for example, is a great way to meet your daily whole grain needs.
 Studies have shown that whole grains are a longevity food that can help extend our healthy years and lower cholesterol.
 The Dietary Guidelines for Americans also recommends that adults eat three to five servings of whole grains every day.

-So, lectins aside, when we're looking to get our recommended fill of whole grains, which rice is best?
+And rice is an easy — and tasty — way to get some of those servings.
+But which variety is best?
 According to Harvard's T.H.
-Chan School of Public Health, whole grain rice varieties (like brown, red and black) are not only an affordable option but they're also rich in fiber, vitamins B1 and B6, magnesium, phosphorus, selenium and manganese.
+Chan School of Public Health, whole-grain rice varieties (like brown, red and black) are not only an affordable option but they're also rich in fiber, vitamins B1 and B6, magnesium, phosphorus, selenium and manganese.

 But when it comes to finding the best rice for certain dishes, brown may not always be best.
 Here's a closer look at four of the most popular types of rice on the market and how to serve them.

 Brown rice gets its name from the color of the grain.
 It is a whole grain, which means it is made up of all three essential, unprocessed components of the original grain: the bran, germ and endosperm.

 "Brown rice is the more healthful choice [than white rice].
 It has a lower glycemic index, [which means it] is less likely to contribute to type-2 diabetes, more micronutrients and more fiber," chef Sabrina Sexton, director of culinary at Commonpoint Queens and previous program director at the Institute of Culinary Education in New York City, told TODAY.
 "It also has a better, slightly nuttier taste and chewier texture."